What Is a B2B Buyer? Inside the Modern Purchase Journey (2026)

 • Decision by Committee: A B2B buyer often isn’t a single individual.
 They’re part of a buying committee or team.

 • Rational and Emotional: Traditionally, we think of B2B purchases as purely rational, driven by business value and ROI.
-While economic justification is key, today’s B2B buyers also care about the experience.
-They ask, “Will this vendor be a trusted partner?
-Do they understand our needs?”
-A good deal must check logical boxes (price, specs, ROI) and feel low-risk and trustworthy on a personal level.
+Economic justification is table stakes.
+Today’s B2B buyers also weigh the experience — asking themselves whether a vendor feels like a genuine partner or just another company trying to close a quarter.
+A deal has to check the logical boxes and feel low-risk on a personal level.
+The person championing a purchase internally is staking their credibility on it.

 • High Stakes, Longer Cycles: B2B purchases often involve higher price tags and bigger implications than consumer buys.
 Adopting a new software platform or switching suppliers can impact an entire operation.

 In essence, a B2B buyer is a business-savvy, well-informed professional looking to solve their company’s problem or capitalize on an opportunity through a purchase.
 What’s changed is how they go about it.
-To appreciate just how different the 2025 B2B buyer is from, say, a 2015 B2B buyer, let’s compare:
+To appreciate how much the B2B buyer has changed and why the old playbook keeps failing, here’s a direct comparison.

 Often Gen X or Baby Boomers in decision roles.